crudek-data/bigquery-kaggle-apis/README.md

-# gbq-kaggle-api
+# Kaggle API & Google BigQuery API

-kaggle api to download free datasets with google bigquery api to read and write data from cloud data warehouse
+Kaggle and BigQuery both offer a variety of public datasets that I frequently use for my projects.
+Both APIs allow for simple data retreival and with the google cloud api we can work from BQ cloud data warehouse instead of flat files.